microsoft/grover-blocks/lowmc/INSTALL.md

 - python qsharp package
 - FileHelpers dotnet package
 - SageMath to regenerate the provided affine layers and key expansion routines (if reproducing results)
-- A custom build of the Q# compiler (provided in the repository) that addresses a stackoverflow bug when building large files

 ## Environment setup